 At Dr. Siman’s Los Angeles private TMJ practice, we have had TMJ disorder patients report other ear-related symptoms like ear congestion, ear pain, infection, muffled hearing, and even head congestion.
 If you suffer from any of these and have been told by medical doctors such as ENT’s and neurologists that there is no solution and you have to accept your condition, it is time to think outside the box.
 The problem may be coming from your jaw.
 Through his expertise in the field, Dr. Siman has provided relief to countless tinnitus patients by simply and holistically repositioning the jaw without a single injection or surgery.

 Many are unaware of the root cause of their upper body aches and discomfort; an uneven bite may be the source of these TMJ symptoms.
-The bones, joints, muscles and nerves of the face and upper body have a complex, intricate relationship.
+The bones, joints, muscles, and nerves of the face and upper body have a complex, intricate relationship.
 A single component within this group cannot operate without the proper functioning of the others.
 As the saying goes, “a chain is no stronger than its weakest link.”
-Yes, this is most certainly true when it comes to the Temporomandibular joint in association with the neck, shoulders and upper back.
+This is most certainly true when it comes to the Temporomandibular joint in association with the neck, shoulders, and upper back.
 They all work together, relieving strain on the jaw and surrounding muscles, but when the TMJ is out of alignment — strained or damaged — the neck and other surrounding regions will suffer.
-When an individual has TMJ disorder, the sore, tight and contracted muscles encompassing the joint will cause the head and shoulders to tilt in a forward position, resulting in the neck, shoulder and back muscles compensating and ultimately straining in pain.
+When an individual has TMJ disorder, the sore, tight, and contracted muscles encompassing the joint will cause the head and shoulders to tilt in a forward position, resulting in the neck, shoulder, and back muscles compensating and ultimately straining in pain.